Development of Localized Immunotherapies

 Lethal drug overdoses have skyrocketed in the past five years due to adulteration of illicit drugs with fentanyl and fentanyl analogs.
 Roughly one-half to two-thirds of illicit opioids are now laced with fentanyl unbeknownst to the consumer.
 Given the low lethal dose of fentanyl, estimated at 2mg, unintentional fentanyl overdose is becoming increasingly common.
 Naloxone is an opioid receptor antagonist that can reverse fentanyl overdose.
 However, the limited accessibility of naloxone precludes its widespread use.
 Additional strategies capable of preventing lethal fentanyl overdoses are desperately needed.

 Several anti-fentanyl vaccines in preclinical development have shown impressive induction of anti-fentanyl antibodies capable of reducing fentanyl uptake in the brain and inhibiting its anti-nociceptive activity.
 These vaccines are patterned after previous anti-drug vaccines which, for nearly 50 years, have involved the conjugation of drug haptens to immunogenic carrier proteins.
 Despite the extensive history of anti-drug vaccine development, clinical success has been elusive.
 Highly variable and transient antibody responses among human populations are major obstacles.
 Current anti-fentanyl vaccines will face similar concerns regarding potency and durability during clinical translation.
+We are developing a customizable vaccine platform for drugs of abuse like fentanyl.
+The materials used to create these vaccines offer unprecedented versatility to deliver multiple formats or states of matter to increase both titers and persistence of anti-drug antibodies.